-As described in the history of circumcision, the media is largely responsible for the widespread myths that the US has used to justify circumcision:
+Some of the widespread myths that are used to justify circumcision:

 It is enlightening to realize that many of these myths are not similar, but identical to the justifications used to rationalize the excision of sexual tissue from females in parts of Africa.

 HUFO puts to rest these ever-changing justifications for this millennia-old blood ritual, originally serving as a sacrificial rite, then later a deliberate and outspoken campaign to blunt male sexuality and deter masturbation.
 (1) (2)

 The foreskin is largely analogous to the eyelid.
 Would your eyes be cleaner if your eyelids were cut off?
 No. By nature, your glans is an internal organ just like your eye.
 The secretions of your foreskin are as essential as the secretions of your eyelid to maintain your penis' health.
 Not one study has confirmed a single carcinogenic property of preputial secretions although many postulate their existence to promote the practice; but there isn’t any evidence to suggest these secretions cause cancer any more than your tears do.
 The reason this myth still exists is because at the turn of the 20th century doctors advocated circumcision for morally hygienic reasons, i.e. a masturbation deterrent.
 The hygienic myth has been repeated so many times many have accepted it as fact unaware that we assign a different meaning to the word today.